Hungary tours

 Call us

-We’re available every day from our Toronto office at 1-800-719-9805
+We’re available every day from our office in Toronto at 1-800-719-9805

-Travel tips for Hungary trips
+Travel tips for Hungary tours

 - Explore Hungary’s Communist history.
 Following World War II, Hungary fell under Communist rule for roughly 40 years.
 History buffs who travel to Hungary on our Budapest, Vienna & Prague tour can learn about that turbulent period during an optional Budapest: A Walk Behind the Iron Curtain excursion.